 Summary of On the Sea

-The poem begins tis the speaker describing the sea as having the ability to swallow up caverns if it wants to.
+The poem begins with the speaker describing the sea as having the ability to swallow up caverns if it wants to.
 Powers, such as those wielded by Heaven and Hecate work on the ocean.
-In the next lines the sea’s gentleness is emphasized.
+In the next lines, the sea’s gentleness is emphasized.
 It is able to touch, but leave unmoved, a single shell for long periods of time.

 Analysis of On the Sea

 Desolate shores, and with its mighty swell

 Gluts twice ten thousand Caverns, till the spell

 Of Hecate leaves them their old shadowy sound.

 In the first lines of this piece, the speaker enters abruptly into a discussion about the sea.
 He states that it has had, and always will have, the ability to “whisper.”
 These whispers make their way, eternally, around the “Desolate shores.”
 Already Keats has chosen to use personification to craft a more meaningful depiction of the sea.
 It is given the human ability to speak.
 The use of the word “Desolate” in these first lines is also impactful as it sets out a solemn mood.
 At the same time, there is an inescapable distance between speaker and subject due to the third person narrative perspective.

 The next lines imbue the sea with another character trait, gluttony.
 It is able to consume or absorb “twice ten thousand Caverns” at one time.
 This refers to the sea’s strength and ability to take anything it wants to into the depths.
 It is interesting in this to note the capitalization of “Caverns” in this line.
 It is unclear why exactly Keats chose to capitalize this word, but there are other instances of capitalization in later lines.
 “Sea” and “Cavern’s Mouth” are both capitalized in the final octet.
 When a writer capitalizes a noun it gives the object or forces a greater agency in the text.
 It draws attention to the word, but it also makes it seem as if it has some sort of power.